 - Attend program enrichment workshops throughout the year, details to be published as scheduled

 - Participate in various program-sponsored social activities as scheduled

 - Participate in end-of-year poster session and reception for members of the Petit Institute community

 - $8,000 stipend to be paid over the course of the calendar year (January through December), scholars must provide their own housing

 - GT Students (only) may elect to waive stipend payment in the spring or fall semester in lieu of receiving research credit

-- October 3, 2021 - deadline for receipt of two reference letters and official university transcript(s) per applicant
+- TBD deadline for receipt of two reference letters and official university transcript(s) per applicant

-- Late-October 2021—all interviews with prospective mentors/labs must be complete
+- Late-October 2023 - all interviews with prospective mentors/labs must be complete

-- Late-October 2021—official announcement of Petit Scholar/Petit Mentor pairs
+- Late-October 2023 - official announcement of Petit Scholar/Petit Mentor pairs

-NOTE about Reference Letters and Transcripts: It is the responsibility of the applicant to ensure that the references and transcript(s) are submitted/received by the deadline, October 3, 2021.
+NOTE: It is the responsibility of the applicant to ensure that references and transcript(s) are submitted/received by the application deadline.